yuhonghong66/kkulma.github.io/_posts/2017-08-13-friendships-among-top-r-twitterers.md

     ##  $ PlethodoNick   :'data.frame': 1961 obs. of  1 variable:
     ##   ..$ user_id: chr [1:1961] "42486688" "15576928" "2154127088" "337318821" ...
     ##   ..- attr(*, "next_cursor")= chr "0"

+(again, excuse a monster list!)

 So what I need to do now is i) append the two lists, ii) create a variable stating top users' name in each of those lists and iii) turn lists into data frames.
 All this can be done in 3 lines of code.
 And brace yourself: here comes the `purrr` trick I've been going on about!
-Simply using `purrr:::map2_df` I can take a single list of lists, create a name variable in each of those lists based on the list name (`twitter_top_user`) and convert the result into the data frame.
-BRILLIANT!!
+Simply using `purrr:::map2_df` I can take a single list of lists, create a name variable in each of those lists based on the list name (`twitter_top_user`) and convert the result into the data frame. **BRILLIANT!!**

 ``` r
 # turning lists into data frames and putting them together